In this lecture, we’ll discuss

 Some few things that we find that

-are consistent with child abuse
+are consistent with non accidental trauma

 is extensive bruising.